Paulina Porizkova Stuns In Glittering Gold Bikini As She Turns 55

 “You’re more than ‘good’—you are amazing!
 Inside and out!”
 Crawford wrote.

-“Happy Birthday to my forever girl crush! ” wrote Sports Illustrated Swimsuit issue editor MJ Day.
+“Happy Birthday to my forever girl crush!” wrote Sports Illustrated Swimsuit Issue editor MJ Day.
 “Just wear that suit around the house today!
 Why not!
 YOLO!”

 Other fans asked Paulina how she stays so fit.